 Drafts are the enemy of a toasty home in the winter, and if there are major drafts in your home, most efforts to heat it will be incredibly inefficient, wasting energy and money.
 Not only does sealing updrafts and air leaks improve heat retention and save energy, but most of the measures that you’ll take to reduce drafts are very inexpensive.
 The major investment won’t be from your money but from your time.

-Taking a thick sheet of plastic and sealing it tightly over your windows weatherizes them and reduces any infiltration from the cold outside.
-If the windows still feel drafty after winterization, installing heavy, tight-fitting, insulated drapes can improve efficiency even further.
-Seal any air leaks around cut-throughs for pipes, unfinished spaces in the backs of cupboards and closets, and make sure you have the appropriate weather stripping around your doors.
+Taking a thick sheet of plastic and sealing it tightly over your windows weatherises them and reduces any infiltration from the cold outside.
+If the windows still feel drafty after winterisation, installing heavy, tight-fitting, insulated drapes can improve efficiency even further.
+Seal any air leaks around cut-throughs for pipes, unfinished spaces in the backs of cupboards and closets, and ensure you have the appropriate weather stripping around your doors.

 Use Technology To Your Advantage

 While there are certainly plenty of low-cost solutions to save energy in the winter, we live in an age of unprecedented technological innovation.
 That technology isn’t just limited to self-driving cars or increasingly compact and powerful cell phones but extends into your home as well.
 All of the smart devices in your home will eventually talk to one another, becoming part of what is known as the internet of things (IoT).

 Over the next several years, we can expect the IoT to make our lives easier in many ways.
 Homes will get smarter, and green solutions will become more viable and cost-effective.
 Smart thermostats and appliances will allow you to easily evaluate and adjust your energy use, allowing you to optimise your home for peak efficiency.